 An independent energy marketer is someone who purchases refined energy products from a supplier, usually a major oil company or an independent refiner or storage terminal operator, and then resells the products at the wholesale or retail level.
 Independent marketers are also referred to as distributors.

-The range of products sold by independent marketers includes just about everything that comes out of the barrel of crude oil - gasoline, heating oil, diesel fuel, lubricants, aviation fuel, kerosene and a variety of other refined petroleum products.
+The range of products sold by independent marketers includes just about everything that comes out of the barrel of crude oil - gasoline, heating oil, diesel fuel, lubricants, aviation fuel, kerosene and a variety of other refined energy products.

-Distributors are also involved in a diverse range of petroleum industry-related activities, including convenience stores, truck stops and restaurants, car washes, fast lube centers, auto parts sales and home energy centers.
-They have proven themselves to be the most innovative and efficient link in the petroleum marketing chain.
+Distributors are also involved in a diverse range of energy industry-related activities, including convenience stores, truck stops and restaurants, car washes, fast lube centers, auto parts sales and home energy centers.
+They have proven themselves to be the most innovative and efficient link in the energy marketing chain.
 The independent marketer, as a small business person, is close to his or her community and can respond quickly to market changes and consumer preferences.

 After crude oil has been refined, it enters the distribution system.
 It is generally transported from the refinery by pipeline, truck, barge, or in some cases by railroad tank car, to a storage terminal, also called a tank farm.

 From there, the supplier has several choices on how to distribute the product and many suppliers, particularly large integrated oil companies, utilize a combination of distribution methods.
 In the case of gasoline and diesel fuel, for instance, suppliers may sell their product through company-owned and operated stations, or through stations leased to or owned by individual dealers.
 In those situations, the supplier generally delivers the product directly to the station from the terminal, or they may hire an outside trucking company, sometimes called a "common carrier," to deliver the product.